 Sailing Alone Around The World, by Joshua Slocum, 1900.

-The name has since been applied to a similar phenomenon in other places, in particular the Aleutian Islands (Gore Vidal, who died this week, wrote his first novel, Williwaw, after serving there as master of an Army F-S boat during the Second World War).
+The name has since been applied to a similar phenomenon in other places, in particular the Aleutian Islands (Gore Vidal, who died in Aiugust 2012, wrote his first novel, Williwaw, after serving there as master of an Army F-S boat during the Second World War).
 It’s now understood that williwaws come about when air that has been cooled and made more dense on the upper reaches of a mountain roars down steep slopes to the sea.
 In meteorological terminology, such winds are katabatic (Greek katabatikos, from katabainein, to go down).

 Williwaw is said to have been named by sealers and whalers in the area of the Straits of Magellan around 1800.
 Nobody seems to have the slightest idea where the word came from.
 The only hint I can uncover is from a writer in the Gardener’s Magazine in December 1839, who commented that williwaw was the usual Patagonian term for it.
 Presumably it was borrowed from a native language no longer known to us.